 Chang has been invited to teach piano masterclasses across the United States.
 She has also been frequently invited to serve as judge for the piano competitions, which include the Music Teachers National Association (MTNA) Young Artist Piano Competition, Music Teachers' Association of California (MTAC) Piano Competition, United States Open Music Competition, Southwestern Youth Music Festival Competition, Liana Cohen Music Festival Competition, La Sierra University Concerto Competition, Musical Arts Piano Competition of Orange County, Diamond Bar Performing Arts Challenge Competition, and Southern California Junior Bach Festival.

-With 20 years of teaching experience, Jocelyn continues to fully devote herself to teaching and performing.
+With twenty years of teaching experience, Jocelyn continues to fully devote herself to teaching and performing.
 She taught class piano and individual piano lessons under the direction of Dennis Thurmond at the University of Southern California Thornton School of Music.
-For her accomplishments and effectiveness as an educator, USC has distinguished her as a Model Teacher.
-Dr. Chang is also on the piano faculty of Pasadena City College.
-She currently holds the faculty position and serves as Director of Keyboard Studies as well as Faculty Advisor of the Piano Society at California State University, San Bernardino.
-Dr. Chang is Executive Director of Distinguished Artists Series.
+For her accomplishments and effectiveness as an educator, USC has presented her as a Model Teacher.
+Dr. Chang is very proud and honored to be on the piano faculty of Pasadena City College.
+She also holds the faculty position and serves as Director of Keyboard Studies as well as Faculty Advisor of both the Music Teachers National Association (MTNA) - CSUSB collegiate chapter and the Piano Society at California State University, San Bernardino (CSUSB).
+Dr. Chang is Executive Director of the Distinguished Artists Series at CSUSB.
 To learn more about Jocelyn Hua-Chen Chang and the upcoming events, please visit her official website at www.JocelynChang.com